tardis-sn/tardis/docs/development/matterbridge.rst

 The TOML file includes all the parameters required to connect as many messaging platforms as you want, like *tokens* and *passwords*.
-Once the application is running, messages start be shared between the connected rooms.
+Once the application is running, messages can be shared between the connected rooms.

-Currently, we keep a service running on `OpenSupernova.org`_ server to run Matterbridge as a daemon.
-Our configuration files are stored in a private GitHub repository, includin our custom TOML and the files needed to set up the Linux service.
+Currently, we keep a service running on the `OpenSupernova.org`_ server to run Matterbridge as a daemon.
+Our configuration files are stored in a private GitHub repository, including our custom TOML and the files needed to set up the Linux service.

 Since this server runs Ubuntu 14.04 we use an `Upstart script`_ instead of a